ArtemGermanenko/Germanenko/README.md

   }
  }
  ```
- * `GET /student/task/tasks-list?id=some_id` - to get array of all task of certain student, whom `_id` is `some_id`.
-Array is sorted: first comes task `without` submissions and only then `with` submissions.
-If student has more than one submissions for one assignment, sends only `one best` submission.
+ * `GET /student/task/tasks-list?id=...` - gets array of all task of certain student.

- Send:
+ Receives in query:

+ `id`: String - id of a student

+ Sends:
  ```javaScript
  {
   _id,